sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: GetSpatialSampling()

-     Return the :ref:`pixel-sampling' of the image in the 'SPATIAL' :ref:`data-domain`.
+     Return the :ref:`pixel-sampling` of the image in the 'SPATIAL' :ref:`data-domain`.

     :rtype: :class:`~ost.geom.Vec3`